doriansmiley/lotusJS/README.md

     <button skin-part="button"><label>testButton external</label></button>
 </template>
 ````
 Notice the `skin-part` attribute.
-This is a special attribute used by the frame work.
+This is a special attribute used by the framework.
 It will pass any element containing this attribute to the web component's `onSkinPartAdded` function.
 In this example that function does the following:

 ````
 Lotus.Button.prototype.onSkinPartAdded = function(part, skinPart){